ganzerli/passwordWriter/README.md

 Writing in the field in the browser the program will conver your chars in the crypted ones.
 ----------------       HOW IT WORKS  ------------
-1) Open the console of the browser (if seehöfer si fa i cazzi suoi)
+1) Open the console of the browser
 2) and paste the code as it is.
 3) Press enter.
 4) If a warning message comes from the browser to prevent javascript